Thoughts From Outside The Box

 …the very next day after that article appeared…November 15th, 2012, a post-election stock rally began.
 As you may recall, stocks rose throughout 2013, with the S&P 500 posting again nearly 30% for the year—it’s best in 18 years.
 The Dow Jones Industrial Average ended 2013 of 26.5%, and the tech-focused NASDAQ a whopping 38%.
 The increases continued, though to a lesser extent, through 2014.”

-Author Ric Edelman doesn’t make you wait until the end of the book to let us in on the Big Secret to making a profit on your investments rather than seeing them fall prey to the ravages of time and taxes—like the couple just mentioned.
-He tells us right at the git-go, in the first few pages of this book.
+Author Ric Edelman doesn’t make you wait until the end of the book to let you in on the Big Secret to making a profit on your investments, rather than seeing them fall prey to the ravages of time and taxes (like the couple just mentioned).
+Instead, he shares his knowledge about wise investing right from the git-go, in the first few pages of this book.

 That’s the beauty of Rescue Your Money.
-We are not called on to wrap our heads (or beat them against) around the outermost reaches of economic theory or the inner workings of financial markets so that we will be capable of holding our own in a discussion with hedge fund managers or high-earning MBAs.
+We are not called on to wrap our heads around the outermost reaches of economic theory or grasp the innermost workings of financial markets so well that we would be quite capable of holding our own in a discussion with hedge fund managers or high-earning MBAs.

 Instead, the author offers clear, simple and practical suggestions about how to navigate the market and see your investments prosper.
 Rescue Your Money, with its emphasis on a smart, steady and patient approach to investing, may be particularly useful for younger investors, since they have plenty of time to work out their investment learning curve.